matheusarb/matheusarb/README.md

 ### Hello there! :raising_hand_man:
 ______
-* :technologist: I'm Matthew, from Salvador/Brazil, and i'm on a daily effort to become a top-notch Front-End Developer.
+* :technologist: I'm Matthews, from Salvador/Brazil, and i'm on a daily effort to become a top-notch Front-End Developer.
 * :bulb: I'm a lifelong learner which found a way to make the world less bureaucreatic through programming.
 * :rocket: I'm eager to contribute on challenging projects which will also help me to learn and evolve as a developer.